Moog Inc. Reports Third Quarter Results

 · Our performance could suffer if we cannot maintain our culture as well as attract, retain and engage our employees.

-These factors are not exhaustive.
-New factors, risks and uncertainties may emerge from time to time that may affect the forward-looking statements made herein.
+While we believe we have identified and discussed above the material risks affecting our business, there may be additional factors, risks and uncertainties not currently known to us or that we currently consider immaterial that may affect the forward-looking statements made herein.
 Given these factors, risks and uncertainties, investors should not place undue reliance on forward-looking statements as predictive of future results.
-We disclaim any obligation to update the forward-looking statements made in this report.
+Any forward-looking statement speaks only as of the date on which it is made, and we disclaim any obligation to update any forward-looking statement made in this report, except as required by law.